-[box type = "info"]Padel Magazine - Raul Arias, former pro player became one, the president of the association of professional padel players.
-He takes stock of his first year and gives us his vision on his management of the World Padel Tour. [/ Box]
+[box type = "info"]Padel Magazine - Raul Arias, former pro player has become one, the president of the association of professional padel players.
+He takes stock of his first year and gives us his vision on his management of the World Padel Tour. [/ box]

-Padel Magazine : This is your first year at the helm of the association of professional padel players.
-Can you give us an update on the 2013 year?
+Padel Magazine: This is your first year at the head of the association of professional padel players.
+Can you give us an overview of 2013?

 Raul Arias: We are very satisfied with our work.
-We had this year's show with our World Padel Tour tournaments.
-Big games, very spectacular that the padel can only develop with these assets.
+We had a show this year with our tournaments World Padel Tour.
+Big matches, very spectacular which means that the padel can only develop with these assets.